 1882 Tasmanian government House of Assembly report describes Manuka trees, first recorded evidence of the name Manuka being used to describe Leptospermum plants.

 1884 Tasmanian maps refer to regions of “low Manuka and Tea Tree scrub”.
 The Launceston Examiner includes articles in 1884 and 1885 describing the Tasmanian landscape of ‘Manuka’ plants.

 1897 Sheffield Honey Farm is established, as one of Tasmania’s oldest working apiaries, producing Manuka honey.

 1913 Australia’s capital, Canberra, was founded in 1913 and it has an original suburb named Manuka after the plant native to Australia and New Zealand (NZ).
 Within this suburb, Manuka Oval has a rich and diverse history starting back as early as the 1920’s.
 In 1962, the Bradman pavilion was constructed at Manuka oval and named in honour of the great cricketer, Don Bradman, who first played at Manuka oval against Mailers ‘Bohemians’.

-1920 The Charles family has been beekeeping in Tasmania for three generations, since the 1920’s, with their Blue Hills Honey brand started in 1955.
-Generations of children have used Manuka bushes to build cubby houses in this remote region of Tasmania.
+1920 Generations of children have used Manuka bushes to build cubby houses in the remote region of Blue Hills in Tasmania.
 In fact, there is a government managed campground in Tasmania operated by Parks and Wildlife Tasmania known as the ‘Manuka Campground’, in addition to roads named after the Manuka tree, such as Manuka Drive in Smithton, Tasmania.

 1922 Publication by F R Beuhne called ‘Honey Flora of Victoria’ refers to Leptospermum as Manuka.